Explainer: Base Load and Peaking Power | KCET

 Typical base load power plants are coal-fired, nuclear and hydroelectric.
 Geothermal can also provide base load power.
 Base load power plants tend to be expensive to build, and coal and nuclear take days to reach full power once fired up.
 But fuel costs per kilowatt generated tend to be low, at least if you don't count the ecological costs.

 Peaking power plants have traditionally been fueled by either natural gas, diesel oil, or jet fuel.
 The last two are significantly more expensive than gas, especially since the advent of fracking has pushed natural gas prices through the floor.
 Most peak power in the US comes from gas-fired plants.
 Despite gas' low price these days, peak power remains more expensive per kilowatt than base load.
-Hydro can also be used as a peak power source, as ramping up power production from a hydroelectric dam is generally a matter of letting a bit more water in
+Hydro can also be used as a peak power source, as ramping up power production from a hydroelectric dam is generally a matter of letting a bit more water in through the turbines.

 Solar power plants, by virtue of using the sun as fuel directly, can only produce power when the sun is shining (or, if expensive storage is added to a solar thermal plant, for a few hours afterward).
 As sunny afternoon hours more or less coincide with peak electrical demand, solar power plants are peaker plants, and will be until engineers make either thermal or grid storage a reality.